jlangch/venice/doc/readme/recursion.md

 Functional languages with immutable data structures support *tail call optimization* (TCO) to provide memory efficient recursion.
 While Venice does not support automated tail call optimization it supports self recursion through the *loop..recur* syntax.
-This is a way to mimic TCO for self-recursion.
+This is a way to mimic TCO.

-In addition Venice provides the  _trampoline_  function for mutual recursion for more involved forms of recursion.
+In addition Venice provides the *trampoline* function for mutual recursion for more involved forms of recursion.